You will receive a variable to study. Follow the steps below:

 Step 2: Confirmation

 STOP!
-Before you go on, ALL students MUST watch the safety video on using the utility knives and then take the quiz.
+Before you go on, ALL students MUST watch the safety video on using the utility knives and then each person needs to individually take the safety quiz.

 Step 3: Starting with the DEFAULT blade

 ALL GROUPS must start with making and testing of a DEFAULT blade.
 Get a hub and dowel rods from teacher.
 FYI: You will be keeping all materials in your shoe boxes.
-As a group, watch the first minute of this video
+As a group, watch and follow this video

-Using utility knife, metal ruler, safe-t-cut straight edge, and cutting board, cut out the rectangular, cardboard blades (2 each 1-3/8″”x4″-for non-geared and 3 each 1-3/8″ x 8″ for geared.
-Trace the width from the classroom metal rulers) for your research turbine. .
+Using utility knife, metal ruler, safe-t-cut straight edge, and cutting board, cut out the rectangular, cardboard blades (2 each 1-3/8″”x 4″-for non-geared and 4 each 2″ x 12″ for geared) for your research turbine. .

 Measure and mark a line on your dowel rod 3-1/2″ from one end.
 Do this for all your dowel rods.
-Using hot glue, hot glue one dowel rod per blade.
+Using hot glue, hot glue one dowel rod per blade over the top and sides of the dowel.
+Do NOT put the glue on the cardboard first and then stick the dowel into that.
 The trick to making this work is using ‘dots’ of glue instead of ‘streams’.
 Put the end of the blade on 3-1/2″ pencil mark.
 Make sure the dowel is centered width-wise.
 Wait 5 minutes before putting blades/dowels into hub

 Step 4: Testing Research Blades

-- Put dowels into hub.
+- Put dowels into hub so that there’s equal space between dowels.
 Make sure the dowel is all the way in.

 - Face the dowel to the rear of the hub, which will be downwind, which is known as the leeward side.